Synthetics Test Settings

 • By Inbound Traffic: A table listing agents that are available to select for the test.
 Kentik’s Network Flow engine will look at inbound traffic from the selected target (e.g. ASN) and identify the inbound Sites used by live traffic, offering them for testing.
 If the none of the sites pulled from this flow query have an agent, we will offer to set one up.

-• By Outbound Traffic: Same as the By Inbound Traffic tab, but with available agents chosen from sites involved in delivering traffic to the configured target (e.g. ASN).
+• By Outbound Traffic: A table that is the same as the By Inbound Traffic tab, but with available agents chosen from sites involved in delivering traffic to the configured target (e.g. ASN).

 • Manual: Any agents you’ve selected on the other two tabs will appear here.
 You can also add agent(s) manually by clicking the Choose/Edit Agents buttons to open the Select Agents Dialog.